 RUCONEST® (recombinant human C1 esterase inhibitor)

 RUCONEST is an investigational product that is a recombinant human C1 esterase inhibitor protein for the treatment of acute angioedema attacks in patients with hereditary angioedema (HAE).
-A Biologics License Application for RUCONEST was submitted to the FDA in April 2013 for the treatment of acute angioedema attacks in patients with HAE.
+A Biologics License Application for RUCONEST for the treatment of acute angioedema attacks in patients with hereditary angioedema is under review by the U.S. Food and Drug Administration with a response expected in April 2014.
 RUCONEST has been granted orphan drug designation in the U.S. for the treatment of acute attacks of HAE, a rare, genetic disorder caused by a deficiency in functional C1 inhibitor, a plasma protein, resulting in unpredictable episodes of intense swelling of the extremities, face, trunk, genitals, abdomen and upper airway.
 Information on the Phase III clinical study with RUCONEST in acute attacks of HAE is available at clinicaltrials.gov by clicking here.

 Rifamycin SV MMX®